DivyanathanDivy/Expenses-tracker/README.md

 ### Transaction History
 Shows the user's transaction history, including payment details indicating whether the amount is credited or debited, along with the merchant name.
 A credited amount is indicated with a + and a debited amount with a -.
 The values are observed in real-time.

+### Testing

+The ViewModels are fully unit tested, ensuring the business logic is reliable and the app is maintainable.

 ### Home Screen

 ![Home_Screen](https://github.com/user-attachments/assets/bb46c2f7-b97d-43f7-9457-a8a61acce337)